Nirmalkumar899/StocksShorts/replit.md

-# StockShorts - Indian Stock Market News Platform
+# StocksShorts - Indian Stock Market News Platform

 ## Overview

-StockShorts is a news aggregation platform that provides concise Indian stock market news in an "Inshorts" style format.
+StocksShorts is a news aggregation platform that provides concise Indian stock market news in an "Inshorts" style format.
 The application fetches financial news from Google Sheets and presents it in a mobile-first, user-friendly interface with real-time updates and category-based filtering.

 ## System Architecture